thebooleanguy/dictionary-app/README.md

 ### Prerequisites

-- Java 11 or higher
+- Java 21 (might work with other versions too)
 - Maven

 ### Steps